Allen M. Hornblum: Career

 He has also been lecturer of history and Urban Studies at Temple University.
 Hornblum has lectured on his research and books at the British Medical Association, the National Institutes of Health, the Federal Bureau of Investigation, and numerous universities, including Columbia, Brown, Princeton, Penn State, and St. Joseph's.

 Hornblum has continued to write and lecture on medical and prison issues.
 He illuminated that the University of Pennsylvania continued to honor Dr. Kligman with professorships and lectureships despite his use of institutionalized children and prisoners as test subjects.

-He and Greg Dober wrote a paper on the true origins of the infamous Tuskegee Syphilis Study.
-They documented that former Surgeon General Thomas Parran was the actual creative spark behind the idea of a non-treatment study on impoverished African American sharecroppers with syphilis.
+He and Greg Dober wrote a paper on the origins of the infamous Tuskegee Syphilis Study.
+They proposed that former Surgeon General Thomas Parran was the inspiration behind Taliaferro Clark's idea of a non-treatment study on impoverished African American sharecroppers with syphilis in Macon County, Alabama.

 Through the efforts of Hornblum and others, Penn finally issued an apology for the decades-long misuse of prisoners by famous dermatologist, Dr. Albert M. Kligman.
 Officials at the school said they would end all departmental honors in his name.

-Shortly thereafter, he and a small coalition of committed activists pressured the City of Philadelphia to issue their own apology for allowing the imprisoned to be used as raw material for medical research.
+Shortly thereafter, he and a small coalition of committed activists pressured the City of Philadelphia to issue its own apology for allowing the imprisoned to be used as raw material for medical research.
 Mayor Jim Kenney issued the apology in 2022.
 The Inmate Justice Coalition then pressed the College of Physicians for a similar statement shortly thereafter.

-The campaign continues to educate the public about this sad chapter in Philadelphia history and currently exploring the question of reparations for the survivors of the prison experiments.
+The campaign continues to educate the public about this sad chapter in Philadelphia history and is currently exploring the question of reparations for the survivors of the prison experiments.
 Hornblum's efforts have been recognized by many in the media, both domestic and foreign, and he has been featured in numerous electronic and print articles.